1414C/jiffy/README.md

         An Entity given a typeName of "Person" will result in an internal model object of type Person and a database table called 'person'.
         This is a mandatory model element.

+        "id_properties": {
+        The 'id_properties' block contains a single entry for now, and is used to provide guidance to the application generator regarding the setup of the entity's ID field.
+        This is an optional model element.

+          "start": 10000000,
+          Field 'start' can be used to provide a starting point for an entity's ID field.
+          This is a mandatory model element if the 'id_properties' block has been included in the model.
+        },

         "properties": {
         The 'properties' block contains 1:n entity member field definitions.
 Member fields should be defined